o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/import/export-actors-motons.md

 {{< preview-migrated >}}

 Use the following best practices when you export your skinned meshes using the **FBX Settings** tool.
-+ If you use the z\-up world coordinate system, use the following guidelines:
++ If you use the z-up world coordinate system, use the following guidelines:
-  + Ensure that your DCC scene is set to z for the up\-axis world coordinate system.
+  + Ensure that your DCC scene is set to z for the up-axis world coordinate system.
   + Set the axis conversion up axis to z when exporting an `.fbx` file.
-+ If you use the y\-up world coordinate system, use the following guidelines:
++ If you use the y-up world coordinate system, use the following guidelines:
-  + Ensure that your DCC scene is set to y for the up\-axis world coordinate system.
+  + Ensure that your DCC scene is set to y for the up-axis world coordinate system.
   + Set the axis conversion up axis to y when exporting an `.fbx` file.
 + When you create an `.actor` file, export your skinned mesh at the bind pose without any keyframes.
 + When you create a `.motion` file, bake animations before you export.
 Alternatively, bake animations when you use your DCC's `.fbx` export tools.